silam/WeatherPWA/README.md

 - And run in background and run on different thread, no blocking, fully asynchronous
 - Has no DOM access

+### Service workers life cycle:
+1 - Install: cache the static assets of the website. if successfully then next cycle 2 - Activate: handle management of the OLD Caches, and delete old ones, then next step 3 - Fetch: Contrl all the pages fall under its scopes and network request is made from PWA until it is terminated

 ### Generate sizes of the same image : Imagne Generator tool on PWABuilder at https://www.pwabuilder.com/generate